Here come Tom Brady and the Patriots, and there's no hiding for Roger Goodell now

 Goodell spent Sunday at the NFC championship game in Atlanta on Sunday, his second consecutive week at a Falcons home game.
 This occurs much to the bemusement of New England fans who have taken his hideout act as proof of NFL weakness in deflate-gate and the commissioner’s personal distaste for the Patriots and quarterback Tom Brady.
 Despite a $44 million-per-year salary, Goodell can’t seem to show his face around here.

-“For a number of reasons,” Patriots owner Bob Kraft would say later, his message anything but cryptic, “everyone in this stadium understand how big this win was.”
+“For a number of reasons,” Patriots owner Bob Kraft would say later, his message anything but cryptic, “everyone in this stadium understands how big this win was.”

 Big in that it sent New England to a record ninth Super Bowl, including seven under the direction of coach Bill Belichick and Brady.
 Big also, however, in that this is now a show of force from a franchise still bitter over how it was treated during the bizarre and shoddy investigation into the air pressure of footballs in the AFC title game two years ago.